OBSL vs Cube¶

 OBSL has no materialization story.
 "Make this faster" is the warehouse's job (materialized views, dbt models, scheduled jobs).

-Both projects expose a SQL wire protocol so BI tools can connect to the semantic layer like a database — just over different wires:
+Both projects expose a SQL wire protocol so BI tools can connect to the semantic layer like a database.
+As of OBSL v2.5.0, OBSL ships two wires side-by-side so you can pick the right transport per consumer:

 | OBSL | Cube | |